 Narges Ahmadnia

 Narges Ahmadnia is a Civil and Environmental Engineering Ph.D. student from Iran.
-She holds an undergraduate degree in civil engineering from Iran University of Science and Technology, as well as her Masters in transportation engineering, where she focused on factors that influence transportation mode choice.
-Her Ph.D. research with Dr. Greg Rowangould focuses on how or whether changes in fuel prices influence travel behavior in small cities and rural communities.
-She looks forward to the opportunity to connect people’s thought and behavior processes with her civil engineering background.
+She holds an BS in Civil Engineering and a MS Transportation Engineering from Iran University of Science and Technology where she studied factors that influence transportation mode choice.
+Her Ph.D. research with Dr. Greg Rowangould focuses on understanding how carbon reduction policies and advanced vehicle technologies influence travel behavior in small cities and rural communities.

 Brittany Antończak